Egyptian cuisine: Bread

 Bread made from a simple recipe forms the backbone of Egyptian cuisine.
 It is consumed at almost all Egyptian meals; a working-class or rural Egyptian meal might consist of little more than bread and beans.
+The Atlas of Egyptian Popular Heritage, published by the Ministry of Culture, lists more than 60 different types of bread in Egypt, while the Agricultural Museum in Cairo has documented over 40 distinct varieties.
+While many traditional recipes have endured, numerous others have been replaced by industrialized varieties, predominantly made with bleached wheat flour.